Did you know: Midrive learners pass in 17 fewer hours than the UK average, saving time and money! Find out more.

 The two second rule

+If you're currently taking driving lessons, the chances are that you've heard your instructor mention 'the two second rule' more than once.
 The two second rule applies to the space you should leave between you and the vehicle in front.
 You can check that you’ve left a two second gap by choosing a landmark in the road ahead.
 The vehicle in front should pass that point (e.g. a lamppost) at least two seconds before you do.
 If you pass the landmark in under two seconds, drop back.